 The paper is organized as follows. \\

-In Section 1, we recall some basic notions and results for weak Hopf algebras and braided monoidal categories.
-In Section 2, we construct a Hopf algebra $C_A(A_s)$ in the category $_H\mathcal{M}$ of left weak $H$-modules, for a quasitriangular weak Hopf algebra $H$ and a weak Hopf algebra $A$.
-In Section 3, we construct a Hopf algebra $C_H(H_s)_F$ in the category $_H\mathcal{M}_F$, for any cocommutative weak Hopf algebra $H$ and a weak invertible unit 2-cocycle $F$.
-In Section 4, we discuss the relation between $C_H(H_s)_F$ and $C_{\wt H}(\wt{H}_s)$, where $(\wt H, \wt\R)$ is a new quasitriangular weak Hopf algebra obtained from $(H, \mathcal{R})$ by the weak twisting theory.
+In Section 1, we recall some basic notions and results for quantum groupoids and braided monoidal categories.
+In Section 2, we obtain a Hopf algebra $C_L(L_s)$ in the category $_H\mathcal{M}$ of left $H$-modules through the quasitriangular structure of $H$.
+In Section 3, we construct a Hopf algebra $C_H(H_s)_F$ in the category $_H\mathcal{M}_F$, for a weak invertible unit 2-cocycle $F$.
+In Section 4, by the weak twisting theory, we discuss the relationship between the above two methods.